andyguestysj/Roguelike-pygame/README.md

 # Roguelike-pygame
-A simple roguelike clone written using Pygame
+A simple roguelike written in Python w/ Pygame

 ---